bouchal/enco/README.md

 ### Single file config

-At firt we need to create CSON config file
+At first we need to create CSON config file

 ```
 production: